geomesa/geomesa.github.io/_posts/2014-05-16-geomesa-tubeselect.md

 We parse this object manually with [GSON (google-json)](https://code.google.com/p/google-gson/).
 Optionally, you can create Java Object bindings for GSON and parse the entire tweet into an object.
 For more information about connecting to the twitter public stream check out the [Twitter Public Stream website](https://dev.twitter.com/docs/streaming-apis/streams/public).

 ### Creating a WPS Request
 The WPS builder will provide us with a sample XML document as a starting point to perform a tube select.
-Entering the values we want and clicking the "Generate XML" button gives us a sample XML document that we'll save off as "tube-select.xml" for usage later.
+Entering the values we want and clicking the "Generate XML" button produces the request document that we'll save off as "tube-select.xml" for usage later.

 !["Generating XML from inputs"](/img/tutorials/2014-05-16-geomesa-tubeselect/generate_xml.png)

 #### Chaining Processes
 WPS supports chaining other WPS processes.
 This is most useful when selecting data from an existing layer or storing data back into geoserver to create a new layer.
-The Geoserver User Guide has a section on [Process Chaining](http://docs.geoserver.org/stable/en/user/extensions/wps/processes.html#process-chaining) that we use in creating our requests in the rest of the tutorial.
+The Geoserver User Guide has a section on [Process Chaining](http://docs.geoserver.org/stable/en/user/extensions/wps/processes.html#process-chaining).

 ### Tube Selecting